futres/RShinyFuTRES/README.md

 If you have any problems while running this program or have any questions please feel free to submit an <a href="https://github.com/futres/RShinyFuTRES/issues/new">issue</a>.

+<b>Please note that this app can only accept files up to 30MB, if your file is larger than 30MB, the app will not work.</b>

 -----------------------------------------------------------------------------------------------------------------------

 ## Data formatting